ronf/asyncssh/docs/index.rst

 receive binary data, you can set the encoding to `None` when the session is opened to make read and write operate on bytes instead.
-Alternate encodings can also be selected to change how strings are convered to and from bytes.
+Alternate encodings can also be selected to change how strings are converted to and from bytes.

 To check against a different set of server host keys, they can be provided in the known_hosts argument when the connection is opened: